pruthyush/Daily_journal/JOURNAL.md

 Due to some mental pressure i havent been myself today i will go for the basic start of the burp suite i e choosing the **apprentice learning path**

+Path Traversal(Directory Traversal) -  vulner enable an attacker to read arbitrary files on the server that is running an application this includes:

+1. Application code and data
+2. Credentials for back-end systems
+3. Sensitive operating system files

+*`an attacker might be able to write to arbitrary files on the server, allowing them to modify application data or behavior, and ultimately take full control of the server.`*